 - Education and Civic Engagement: The Council's goal over the past two years was to evaluate and recommend strategies to improve education and civic engagement in water quality activities.
 Their work focused on how to support civic engagement through existing projects and getting the point of view of local government practitioners and University of Minnesota researchers on keys to success.
-They will continue this learning process this year as a comprehensive evaluation on Clean Water Fund-supported civic engagement projects is completed by the Minnesota Pollution Control Agency (MPCA). - Building Local Capacity: Over the past year, the Council sought to understand the challenges of local government to effectively deliver water quality programs, particularly to address nonpoint source pollution.
-This issue was a key goal in their budget development process and they solicited comments from stakeholders and the public over the past four months to generate ideas on how to help meet this need.
+They will continue this learning process this year as a comprehensive evaluation on CWF supported civic engagement projects is completed by the MPCA. - Building Local Capacity: Over the past year, the Council sought to understand the challenges of local government to effectively deliver water quality programs, particularly to address nonpoint source pollution.
+This issue was a key goal in the Council's budget development process and they solicited comments from stakeholders and the public over four months to generate ideas on how to help meet this need.